-All alcoholic beverages must be in single serving containers.
-Students are limited to two (2) 6 packs of beers (total 12 beers) OR 1 liter of hard alcohol OR 1.5 liter of wine per resident in the apartment unit or suite.
-Common alcohol containers including, but not limited to, kegs, beer balls, hunch-punch, trash cans and ice luges are prohibited.
+All alcoholic beverages must be in single serving containers Students are limited to two (2) 6 packs of beers (total 12 beers) OR 1 liter of hard alcohol OR 1.5 liter of wine per resident.

+Common alcohol containers including, but not limited to, kegs, beer balls, hunch-punch, coolers, trash cans and ice luges are prohibited.
 Prohibited items will be confiscated at the owner's expense.
+Alcohol beverage containers, whether empty or full, are not to be displayed openly or for decoration in areas of the campus including apartment suite common areas, grounds' public areas and windows.
+Containers of alcohol must be kept in the individual resident's personal refrigerator if there are underage roommates living in the suite